komal-20ahlawat/komal-20ahlawat/README.md

 </p>

-Hi!
+🔘Hi!
 I’m **Komal**, a passionate software developer who loves turning ideas into reality through code.
-I enjoy solving challenging problems and continuously learning new technologies.
+🔘I enjoy solving challenging problems and continuously learning new technologies.
-When I’m not coding, you’ll find me sketching, reading, or exploring nature.
+🔘When I’m not coding, you’ll find me sketching, reading, or exploring nature.
-I believe in clean, efficient code and writing with both the machine and humans in mind.
+🔘I believe in clean, efficient code and writing with both the machine and humans in mind.
-Always eager to collaborate on exciting projects and open to new opportunities.
+🔘Always eager to collaborate on exciting projects and open to new opportunities.

 ---
 ## 💻 Tech Stack & Skills